 I was approached by a member of my network group at the end of the meeting.
 Could she come and see me?
 She recounted that since starting her own consultancy she'd been really busy until about 3 months ago when the work had just dried up.

 "Well with a series of hold-ups it took a few weeks before

 we actually sat down together!"

 She was slightly embarrassed, she told me.
 Since she spoke to me she'd had three referrals which had turned into big pieces of new work so felt she had brought me out on false pretences.

 Ho hum, not every request to talk to me turns immediately into business.
 We could use this coffee break to analyse what she'd done to get those three referrals.

 Nothing.
 Well, at least nothing direct like asking for help.
-However, she noted that all 3 introductions came from people where she had built strong relationships since starting her own business, And for all three this was the first time they had referred her.
+However, she noted that all 3 introductions came from people with whom she had built strong relationships since starting her own business, And for all three this was the first time they had referred her.

 Those three people had been primed to refer her over a year ago, and yet, even when she really needed help it had taken them 3 months to come forth.
 Well, maybe they just didn't know anyone who was in need of my friend's services until now?
 Maybe that it was pure coincidence that they all spotted an opening for her at the same time?

 So, what can you do to shorten the odds that your contacts will know someone?
 Increase the number of people with whom you have a good relationship and know the sort of people you want as clients.